marota/Oracle4Grid/docs/README.rst

 This can allow you to test the boundaries of a given network environment, and get a better understanding of the potential weaknesses in the decision making process of an agent

+To go through all the steps following a simple usecase, see :ref:`didactic-example`

 Features
 ----------